Ciro23/money-over-time/README.md

 3,3/12,2023,-50
 ```
 ## Usage
-### Default parameters
-The default column delimiter is a comma ",".
-The default date format is "%d/%m/%Y".
+#### Case sensitiveness
-The default label for date and amount are "date" and "amount" respectively.
+When specifying the label of the date and amount column, the parameters are handled in a case-insensitive manner.
+#### Default parameters
+There are the default values used when their respective parameters are not specified:
+- Column delimiter: ",";
+- Date format: "%d/%m/%Y";
+- Date label: "date";
+- Amount label: "amount".

 ### Plot
 To show the graph, use the `plot` command:
 ```shell
 money-over-time plot --file "/path/to/your/csv/or/xlsx/file.csv"
 ```
-By specifying only the file path, the default value is used for all the other parameters, which can be customized using:
+Optional parameters can be customized using:
 ```shell
 money-over-time \
     --file "/path/to/your/csv/or/xlsx/file.csv" \